-Here’s a common situation: You’re creating lots of content.
+Here’s a common situation: You’re creating lotsauthorizing your accounts of content.
 You pour your heart and soul into creating stuff you think your audience will find extremely useful.

 So… how is that content working out for you?

 Content audits are a perfect way to help you understand what’s working—and what you can improve—to get the results you need from your content.

 Plus, it’ll only take a day or two to complete your content audit with this template.